s-macke/VoxelSpace/README.md

 ## Render algorithm

-Comanche uses a technique called voxel space similar to raycasting.
+Comanche uses a technique called voxel space similar to [ray casting](https://en.wikipedia.org/wiki/Ray_casting).

 To display the landscape a 1024*1024 one byte height map and a 1024*1024 color map is used which you can download on this site.
 These maps are periodic: